rollkit/docs/docs/core-concepts.md

 # Core Concepts

-This section will cover the core concepts and basics of RollKit so you can build rollups using an SDK.
+This section will cover the core concepts and basics of Rollkit so you can build rollups using an SDK.

 :::tip Tip

-If you're familiar with RollKit's core concepts, you may want to skip to the [tutorials section](./category/tutorials)
+If you're familiar with Rollkit's core concepts, you may want to skip to the [tutorials section](./category/tutorials)

 :::